This dirty chai latte recipe (AKA chai coffee) is a wonderful, spicy coffee drink perfect for the fall season!

 Now pour the frothed milk over the chai tea/coffee mixture in the mug, and you’ve got yourself a dirty chai latte!

-- I like the flavor of maple syrup, but you could also sweeten this dirty chai latte with honey, sugar, or a pre-made coffee syrup.
+- I like the flavor of maple syrup, but you could also sweeten this dirty chai latte with honey, vanilla syrup, a simple syrup, cane sugar, brown sugar, coconut sugar, or a pre-made coffee syrup.

 - To make a dirty vanilla chai, simply add ¼ teaspoon of vanilla extract.
 You could also use about 1 to 2 teaspoons of vanilla syrup instead of maple syrup.